Goals and Objectives

 Educational Goals and Objectives by Discipline

-• The PGY-1 year is the preliminary year of general surgery with WVU Department of Surgery.
+- The PGY-1 year is the introductory year of urology with 6 months of rotations in urology as well as 6 months of rotations in general surgery with WVU Department of Surgery.

-• The first year of urology (PGY-2) focuses on general urology.
+- The second year of urology (PGY-2) focuses on general urology.

-• The second year of urology (PGY-3) focuses on pediatric urology and endourology/minimally invasive surgery.
+- The third year of urology (PGY-3) focuses on pediatric urology and endourology/minimally invasive surgery.

-• The third year of urology (PGY-4) focuses on advanced cases in endourology/minimally invasive surgery and female urology/neurourology.
+- The fourth year of urology (PGY-4) focuses on advanced cases in endourology/minimally invasive surgery and female urology/neurourology.

-• The fourth year of urology (PGY-5) focuses on urologic oncology and advanced cases in all other disciplines.
+- The fifth year of urology (PGY-5) focuses on urologic oncology and advanced cases in all other disciplines.